NeilMalhotra18/LLama3-Powered-Retrieval-Augmented-Generation-System-/README.md

 Setup Instructions
 Step 1: Prerequisites
-Ensure you have access to the target machine with 64-bit architecture.
 Make sure Conda is installed on your system.
 If not, download and install Anaconda.

 How to Package the environment?